vekatze/neut/book/src/modules.md

 - type-checking, and
 - expanding the definitions of inline functions.

 The `inline-limit` specifies a limit here.
+For type-checking, it bounds the number of steps taken while reducing a type.
+For inlining, it bounds the number of expansions performed within one definition, where an expansion is the application of an inline function, a meta function, or a type alias, or the reduction of a `match` or an `unquote` at compile time.
 If the limit is exceeded, the compiler reports an error like the following:

 ```text
 /path/to/file.nt:123:45